psavery/avogadro-static-binary-plugins/README.md

     - Only programs with non-copyleft open source licenses may be linked with Avogadro2
       - Non-copyleft examples (**can** link with Avogadro2): BSD, Apache, LGPL
       - Copyleft examples (**cannot** link with Avogadro2): GPL (any version)
-  - Can Use Compilers Avogadro2 does not Currently Use
+  - Can Use Compilers that Avogadro2 does not Currently Use
     - Fortran, for instance
     - Extra compilers may be added, but they can make the build process much more difficult
   - May Reduce Number of Segmentation Faults in Avogadro2